Everest view trekking

 |Per day hiking:||4 to 6 hours per day|

 We continue north following the Dudh Kosi river and on to Jorsale where we enter the Sagarmatha (Everest) National Park.
 From here it is a short walk to the confluence of two rivers, the lmja Drangpa (Imja Khola) and the Nangpo Tsangpo (Bhote Kosi) followed by a steep climb (for about 2hrs.) to Namche Bazaar, the main town in the Khumbu region.
 Namche is a prosperous Sherpa town and an important trading centre with a weekly Saturday market.
-After 5/6 hours walking to Namche bazzar( 3440m./11352 ft.)stay there overnight at lodge on FB basis.
+Stay there overnight at lodge with breakfast.

-Rest day and overnight at Namche Bazaar is tucked away between two ridges amongst the giant peaks of the Khumbu.
 Once named the 'Trekkers Mecca of Nepal’, Namche now boasts plenty of lodges and souvenir shops.
 It is an ideal place to spend a rest day, acclimatizing to the new altitude before heading off towards Everest Base Camp.
 Options for acclimatization walks include a visit to Khumjung Village and Khumjung gompa which has a Yeti skull, and also the one hour walk up to the Everest Hotel (3850m./12705ft.) above Namche for the sunset view of Ama Dablam, Nuptse, Lhotse and Everest.
-Stay at same Lodge on FB basis.
+Stay at same Lodge with breakfast.

 Passing the villages of Phakding and Choplung, we reach Chaunrikharka and the trail that cuts up to the runway at Lukla.
-It is 6 hours walking and stays there overnight at lodge on FB basis.
+Stay there overnight at lodge with breakfast.